Concepts and Interpretations [TUE]

 DozentIn: Jatin Wagle

-Beschreibung: This course is part of the ANG-B1 module, to be taken by bachelor’s students in their second semester in combination with the lecture course conducted by me on “English and American Literatures and Cultures: A Historical Survey”.
+Beschreibung: This course is part of the ANG-B-LK/B1 module, to be taken by bachelor’s students in their second semester in combination with the lecture course CONDUCTED BY ME on “English and American Literatures and Cultures: A Historical Survey”.
 Please note that students MUST take the “Survey” and the “Concepts and Interpretations” courses with the SAME instructor.
-Your performance in both the courses will be assessed via a combined exam, tentatively scheduled on Thursday, 07.07.2022.

-Our IN-PERSON seminar will have regular, BIWEEKLY sessions.
-As part of your assigned work in this online seminar, all the course participants would need to carefully read through the reading/text allotted for a session and prepare their responses to guiding questions accompanying the readings.
+As part of your assigned work in this seminar, all the course participants will need to carefully read through the reading/text allotted for a session and prepare their responses to guiding questions accompanying the readings.
 We will discuss your answers in the biweekly sessions.
-Please keep in mind that I will not provide any prepared or finalized answers to the questions.
+Please keep in mind that I will NOT provide any prepared or finalized answers to the questions.
 You will need to take notes, draft your own answers and reach your own conclusions on the basis of our discussions in our meetings.